Runshi-Zhang/SRLD-Net/README.md

 The neck and head of our proposed SRLD-Net is 'SRLD-Net/mmseg/models/decode_heads/ourfuseuper_head.py'.
 And the SR-UNet is 'SRLD-Net/mmseg/models/decode_heads/srpose_head.py'.

+The heatmap-based encoding method is shown in heatmap.py.

 ## Requirments
 We trained our models depending on:
 Pytorch 1.13.1